-Legendary Slates also interact with adjacent Divinity Slates, increasing the effect of Talents, Copying other Talents or Devouring Talents.
+Many Legendary Slates interact with adjacent Divinity Slates, increasing the effect of Talents, Copying other Talents or Devouring Talents.

 God's Footsteps gains +15% Talent effect for every other copy of itself in the same row/column.
-So for example if you place 2 side by side each grants 21% additional Order Decrease speed as opposed to the normal 18.
-Because this effect compounds based on the number of identical slates used, players are strongly encouraged to use several or none at all rather than just 1.
+For example, if you place 2 side by side, each grants 21% additional Order Decrease speed as opposed to the normal 18.
+This effect compounds based on the number of identical slates used, so you need to use several God's Footsteps at once, or none at all.

 Note: you cannot copy a replicated Talent, only those that originally exist on a Slate.

-Last God Has Gone Far Devours Six Gods' Talents on adjacent slates nullifying their effects.
-While having adjacent talents nullified is a major downside, these Legendaries offer a powerful upside to builds able to maintain high Order.
+Last God Has Gone Far Devours Six Gods' Talents on adjacent slates, nullifying their effects.
+While this is a major downside, these Legendaries offer a powerful upside to builds able to maintain high Order.

 New God Bonuses

-There are also modifiers associated with the new God, these focus on the mechanics "Order" and "Chaos" granting bonuses for every point of order you're able to maintain.
-Because Order constantly reduces, and Chaos constantly increases it can be difficult to maintain high order to enable these effects.
+Modifiers associated with the new God focus on the Order and Chaos mechanics.
+There's a slew of New God Talents granting bonuses for every point of Order or Chaos you're able to maintain.
+These effects follow an ebb and flow constantly increasing or decreasing, this makes it difficult to maintain high Order or Chaos to capitalize on the New God Talents.
 New God effects are themed around rebellion against the Six Gods; therefore many of these effects nullify Buffs or Talents associated with the Six Gods.

 Here are the most important things you need to know about Divinity Slates in Torchlight Infinite:

-- Brand them to enhance or replace existing modifiers.
+- Brand them with Casting Wedges to enhance or replace existing modifiers.